Speakers and Panelists

 John W. Ryan is the president and CEO of the Conference of State Bank Supervisors, the national association representing state banking supervisors and the leading advocate for advancing the state banking system.
 Before being named CSBS president and CEO in August 2011, Ryan was CSBS's executive vice president, a position he had held since October 2003.
 He first joined CSBS in 1997 as an assistant vice president for legislative affairs.
 Prior to joining CSBS, Ryan worked at Newmyer Associates, a public affairs consulting firm, where he led the company's financial services consulting practice.
 Previous to his work at Newmyer Associates, Ryan spent four years as a professional staff member to the U.S. House of Representatives Committee on Banking, Finance and Urban Affairs.
 Ryan received a bachelor's degree in political science and economics from the University of California-Berkeley.

 Padma Sharma is an economist at the Federal Reserve Bank of Kansas City.
-She joined the economic research department in July 2019.
-Sharma’s main areas of research are in financial economics and econometrics.
-Her research addresses the impact of banking regulation on bank incentives and the real effects of distress in the banking sector by developing new econometric methods.
-Prior to joining the department, she completed her Ph.D. in economics from the University of California at Irvine, where she received a Graduate Dean’s dissertation fellowship in 2018.
-She was also a dissertation intern at the Federal Reserve Bank of New York.
-In 2017, Sharma was selected as an emerging scholar at the Community Banking research and policy conference in 2017.
-She received her Bachelor of Science in economics, mathematics and statistics from Bangalore University, Bangalore, India, and her Master of Science in economics from Indira Gandhi Institute of Development Research in Mumbai, India.
+Her main research interests are in the areas of banking and econometrics.
+In her recent research, she quantifies the impact of government guarantees on bank balance sheets and evaluates the economic effects of distress in the banking sector by developing new econometric tools.
+She completed her Ph.D. in economics from the University of California at Irvine and has been a dissertation intern at the Federal Reserve Bank of New York.
+She received her Bachelor of Science in economics, mathematics and statistics from Bangalore University and her Master of Science in economics from Indira Gandhi Institute of Development Research in Mumbai in India.
+Prior to her Ph.D., Padma was a banker and a consultant, and developed statistical models of regulatory capital for banks in Europe, Asia, and North America.

 Thomas Siems is the senior economist and director of research at the Conference of State Bank Supervisors (CSBS) in Washington, D.C.
 His data-driven research contributes to the development of sound financial services policy and supports the state system of financial regulation in a changing environment.
 Prior to joining CSBS, Siems served for close to 34 years at the Federal Reserve Bank of Dallas, most recently as assistant vice president and senior economist, where he led a team to advance the understanding of economic growth and stability to business and community thought-leaders.
 Siems earned a Bachelor of Science in industrial and operations engineering from the University of Michigan and received his Master of Science and Ph.D. in operations research from Southern Methodist University in Dallas.
 He has published more than 75 articles in academic, Federal Reserve, and referred journals.
 He delivered a 2015 TEDxSMU Talk, “The Wealth of Innovations,” and has authored five children’s picture books, including The Dangerous Pet, which poetically guides readers to comprehend the dangers of debt.